Set sail with MSC World America

 Yes, Royal Caribbean provides Wi-Fi on all its ships.
 Guests can choose from various internet packages to stay connected while at sea, whether for checking emails, social media, or streaming videos.
 Wi-Fi speeds can vary depending on the ship’s location and the chosen plan, with options ranging from basic browsing to faster packages for streaming and gaming.
 It’s best to pre-purchase a package for convenience.

 Yes, Royal Caribbean offers age-specific kids’ programs to keep children engaged and entertained.
 The Adventure Ocean program is available for younger children, while teen lounges and clubs are designed for older kids.
 Activities include arts and crafts, scavenger hunts, movie nights, and educational programs.
-There are also dedicated staff members to supervise children, allowing parents some time to relax or enjoy adult-oriented activities.
+There are also dedicated staff members supervising children, allowing parents time to relax or enjoy adult-oriented activities.

 Yes, many Royal Caribbean ships feature casinos with a variety of games, including slot machines, poker, blackjack, roulette, and crap.
 The casino offers a lively atmosphere, with regular tournaments, gaming lessons, and exclusive events.
 Guests 18 years and older can enjoy the excitement of the casino while taking in the ambiance of the ship’s nightlife.

 The cheapest Royal Caribbean cruises can increase from $200* to $250* per person.
-A typical cost per night for a room inside is about $50*, and for a room on a balcony, it is about $200* per person.
-According to Royal Caribbean, a seven-day cruise will cost between $135* and $175* per person per day.
+A typical cost per night for a room inside is about $50*, and a room on a balcony costs about $200* per person.
+Royal Caribbean says a seven-day cruise will cost between $135* and $175* per person daily.
 Depending on your choice, there is a wide range of prices.

 Each Royal Caribbean cruise is priced differently according to the destination, sailing dates, departure ports, ship, length, and the number of guests per stateroom.
-On top of that, cruise vacations include ship accommodations, ocean transport, most meals and some drinks onboard, and entertainment onboard.
+Cruise vacations also include ship accommodations, ocean transport, most meals and some drinks onboard, and entertainment onboard.

 Note: Prices are based on two people sharing a stateroom and are in U.S. Dollars unless otherwise specified.
 Pricing is subject to change and based on availability.

 The cruise fare generally covers the stateroom, meals at the main dining venues, entertainment, and access to onboard activities like pools and fitness centers.
-However, additional costs may apply for specialty dining, shore excursions, beverage packages, Wi-Fi, gratuities, and certain activities.
+However, additional costs for specialty dining, shore excursions, beverage packages, Wi-Fi, gratuities, and certain activities may apply.
 When booking, it’s important to review the inclusions to understand what is covered in your fare and what will be an extra cost.

-Royal Caribbean offers a variety of discounts throughout the year, including deals for military personnel, seniors, first responders, and large groups.
+Royal Caribbean offers various discounts throughout the year, including RCI cruise deals for military personnel, seniors, first responders, and large groups.
 They often have limited-time promotions for booking early or last-minute offers.
 Additionally, special discounts can be available through travel agencies like CruiseBooking.com.
-Booking through third-party agents may also give access to exclusive deals that aren’t available directly through the cruise line.
+Booking through third-party agents may also give access to exclusive deals not available directly through the cruise line.

 Yes, the price of a Royal Caribbean cruise can vary significantly depending on the cabin type.
-Interior cabins are the most affordable, while oceanview cabins and those with balconies come at a higher cost.
+Interior cabins are the most affordable, while oceanview cabins and those with balconies are more expensive.
 Suites offer the most luxurious experience with added amenities, more space, and exclusive privileges, making them the most expensive option.
 Your cabin location on the ship can also impact the price, with higher decks often costing more.

-While the base fare for a Royal Caribbean cruise covers accommodations, meals at the main dining venues, and most onboard activities, there may be additional fees for specialty dining, drinks packages, shore excursions, gratuities, Wi-Fi, and certain onboard activities.
-It's important to review your booking details to understand what is included in the fare and what extra charges may incur.
+While the base fare for a Royal Caribbean cruise covers accommodations, meals at the main dining venues, and most onboard activities, additional fees for specialty dining, drinks packages, shore excursions, gratuities, Wi-Fi, and certain onboard activities may exist.
+Reviewing your booking details to understand what is included in the fare and what extra charges you may incur is important.
 Some services, such as port fees and taxes, are typically added at checkout.

 Royal Caribbean’s cancellation policy depends on the fare type and when you cancel.
 For standard fares, the closer you are to the sailing date, the higher the cancellation fee.
-If you cancel early enough, you may receive a full or partial refund, minus the deposit.
-For flexible or refundable fares, you may have more leeway to cancel without incurring significant fees.
+You may receive a full or partial refund minus the deposit if you cancel early enough.
+You may have more leeway to cancel without incurring significant fees for flexible or refundable fares.
 It’s always best to check the specific terms when booking.

-Yes, you can make changes to your Royal Caribbean cruise booking, such as adjusting the sailing dates or changing your stateroom.
+Yes, you can change your Royal Caribbean cruise booking by adjusting the sailing dates or changing your stateroom.
 However, changes may incur fees and are subject to availability.
 It's best to contact Royal Caribbean or CruiseBooking.com as soon as possible if you need to make changes, as the closer you are to the departure date, the more difficult and costly it may be.

-If you cancel your Royal Caribbean cruise within the cancellation window, you may be eligible for a refund.
+You may be eligible for a refund if you cancel your Royal Caribbean cruise within the cancellation window.
 The amount refunded will depend on how far in advance you cancel and the type of fare you booked.
-For non-refundable fares, you may receive credit for future cruises, while refundable fares generally provide a full refund minus any applicable fees.
+Non-refundable fares may receive credit for future cruises, while refundable fares generally provide a full refund minus any applicable fees.

 Yes, Royal Caribbean allows you to cancel a cruise in case of illness or emergency, especially if you have purchased travel insurance.
-Travel insurance can provide coverage for cancellations due to unexpected circumstances, including medical issues.
+Travel insurance can cover cancellations due to unexpected circumstances, including medical issues.
 It’s important to check the terms of your insurance policy to understand the coverage and file a claim as soon as possible for any refunds or reimbursement.

 Top Royal Caribbean Cruise Blogs